Skip to main content

 According to Royal Decree 82/1996 and Royal Decree 83/1996 which regulates the functional organic regulations of Early Childhood Education, Primary Education and Secondary Education institutions, the educational project must include the values, aims and priorities for action of the institution, framed within strategic lines of action.
 In addition, it develops the principles, objectives and methodology of competence-based learning oriented towards the exercise of active citizenship.
 It must observe the principles of non-discrimination and educational inclusion as fundamental values.
 Public and publicly-funded private schools have to make it public.

-At least the following elements are incorporated into the school development plan:
+The LOE establishes in article 121, as amended by the LOMLOE, that at least the following elements are incorporated into the school development plan:

 • an analysis of the characteristics of the social, economic, natural and cultural environment of its pupils, as well as relations with educational, social, economic and cultural agents in the surrounding area;